praveenjuge/praveenjuge/content/blog/far-cry-6-review.md

 ![](/images/xsdkjnn-U3OT.jpeg)

-Where "Far Cry 6" truly shines is in its writing and character interactions.
+Where Far Cry 6 truly shines is in its writing and character interactions.
 The dialogues are slick, peppered with humor and emotional depth.
 Castillo's character, despite his tyranny, is constantly humanized through his speeches and justifications, showcasing excellent writing.
 The interactions between Dani and other characters are filled with witty banter and heartfelt moments, creating a narrative that’s both entertaining and thought-provoking.

 ## **Far Cry 3**